 In order to help parents remember what to remember, she coined the term Parent Mantras.
 “This will be your mantra,” she would say to them.
 “Begin at the end.”

 After reading lots of the books in the hack learning series, she realized she wanted to write one about the kids in those classrooms and the parents they went home to at night.
-The result was a book coming out in October 2017, Hacking Parenthood: 10 Mantras You Can Use Daily to Reduce the Stress of Parenting.
+The result was her new book, Hacking Parenthood: 10 Mantras You Can Use Daily to Reduce the Stress of Parenting.